baoluu879/Challenger/readme.md

 <p>Second,</p>
   <p>To import the data into database (sqlite).
 I already have 4 import files for each individual tables.
 I use the feature which already have in laravel package Database Seeder. </p>
   Type  "composer dump-autoload" </br>
-  then, "php artisan db:seed"
+  then, "php artisan db:seed" </br>
   After this you will have all the database environment setting up for you.
 Third, to make you that you have the right version.
 Do "composer update".
-It will get the latest version of composer for you to run this project.
+It will get the latest version of composer for you to run this project.</br>
-Fourth, to check the result.
+Fourth, to check the result. </br>
-  Type, php artisan serve
+  Type, php artisan serve </br>
   Then, access by this link.

       http://localhost:8000/all  -- show all listing.